avikalpg/typing-analyst/macos/README.md

 1. Go to "Privacy & Security".
 1. Select "Input Monitoring".
 1. Click the "+" button.
-1. Locate and select the application named "Typing Analyst" by searching it in the finder.
-If you are building the application yourself, it might be located in a directory similar to `~/Library/Developer/Xcode/DerivedData/[YourProjectName]/Build/Products/Debug/`.
+1. Locate and select the application named "Typing Analyst" by searching it in the finder.<br>*(If you are building the application yourself, it might be located in a directory similar to `~/Library/Developer/Xcode/DerivedData/[YourProjectName]/Build/Products/Debug/`.)*
 1. Click "Open" to grant the permission.

 ##  Usage

-[Provide clear instructions on how to use your application, including any specific steps or functionalities.]
+1.  **Launch the App:** After bypassing Gatekeeper (as described in the Installation section), launch Typing Analyst.
+2.  **Status Bar Icon:** An icon will appear in your macOS status bar.
+This icon displays your current WPM, CPM, and Accuracy.
+3.  **Popover Window:** Click the status bar icon to open a popover window.
+This window contains the graphs visualizing your typing performance.
+4.  **Preferences:** Access the app's preferences by clicking on "Typing Analyst" in the menu bar and selecting "Settings..." (or "Preferences...").
+In the preferences window, you can:
+    *   Adjust the time window for the graphs.
+    *   Change the update frequency of the statistics.
+    *   Select which metrics to show.
+5.  **Tracking:** Typing Analyst automatically tracks your keystrokes in the background while the app is running.
+You don't need to do anything special to start or stop tracking.
+6. **Stopping the timer:** The timer is stopped automatically after a period of inactivity.

 ##  Contributing

-[If you plan to allow community contributions to your project, outline the process and guidelines for contributors.]
+Contributions are welcome!
+If you find a bug, have a feature request, or want to contribute code, please open an issue or submit a pull request on GitHub.

 ##  License

-[Specify the license under which your project is distributed. (e.g., MIT License, Apache License 2.0)]

-##  Contact

-[Provide your contact information or a link to your support channel (if applicable).]

-##  Additional Notes

-[Include any other relevant information about your project.]
+This project is licensed under the GNU General Public License v3.0.

+A full copy of the license can be found in the `LICENSE` file included with this distribution or at [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html).

+In summary, the GPLv3:

+*   **Requires that derivative works are also licensed under the GPLv3.** This is the strong copyleft aspect.
+If someone modifies your code and distributes it, they must also release their modifications under the GPLv3.
+*   **Requires that source code is made available.** If you distribute binaries (compiled versions of your app), you must also provide access to the corresponding source code.
+*   **Protects users' freedom to use, study, share, and modify the software.**

+This license is chosen to ensure that any improvements or modifications to Typing Analyst remain open and accessible to the community.

+## Commercial Use and Monetization

+While Typing Analyst is open source under the GPLv3, I, Avikalp Gupta, retain the right to commercially distribute and license the application under different terms.
+This means:

+*   You are free to use, modify, and distribute the application under the terms of the GPLv3.
+*   If you wish to distribute Typing Analyst under different terms (e.g., in a closed-source application or as part of a commercial product), you must obtain a separate commercial license from me.

+Please contact me at `avikalpgupta [at] gmail [dot] com` for inquiries regarding commercial licensing.